Karns City High School Expels 4 Students Who Now Face Criminal Probe In Alleged Assault

 In an email to parents, Ritzert tried to head off Thursday’s walkout, telling parents the incident was very serious.

-Sheehan: You told the parents this isn’t boys being boys?MORE NEWS: 2 UPMC Hospitals Using Robots To Replace Knees
+Sheehan: You told the parents this isn’t boys being boys?MORE NEWS: Contact Tracing Data Breach Exposes 72,000 Pennsylvanians' Personal Information

 Ritzert: It’s not.
 It’s way beyond that.